 - There are over 530 Tree Preservation Orders (TPOs) in place in the city

 - The council spends around £2million each year on planting, protecting and managing our trees

-- More than one replacement tree will be planted for any tree that is felled
+- More than one replacement tree will be planted for the loss of any significant tree that is felled – wherever practical.